VerticalRelevance/IncidentFoundations-Blueprint/templates/org_master/README.md

 ### Description
 This repo contains all artifacts required to configure an AWS organization to use a centralized security account for the aggregation and management of security findings using native AWS services.
-It enables this functionality for the four US regions.
+This example operates on the four US regions. (us-east-1, us-east-2, us-west-1, us-west-2)

 ### Repo Content
+Note: Some of the below .tf files may be empty but are still included so that all Terraform projects in this contain the same base set of files.
 - data.tf  - Defines data objects for Terraform stack
 - main.tf  - Defines main resources for Terraform stack
 - output.tf  - Defines output for Terraform stack